What Is Staphylococcus?

 What Is Staph Food Poisoning?

-People can get Staph food poisoning by eating foods contaminated with the Staphylococcus aureus (S. aureus) bacterium.
-The bacterium releases a toxin into the foods, causing a rapid onset of severe nausea and vomiting.
+People can get staph food poisoning by eating foods contaminated with Staphylococcus aureus (S. aureus) bacteria.
+While eating, these bacteria release a toxin onto the food.
+If you eat too much of that toxin, you can expect a rapid onset of severe nausea and vomiting.
 It may also cause fever.
-Foods most associated with Staphylococcus food poisoning are eggs, meats, poultry, salads (egg, tuna, chicken, potato, macaroni), cream-filled baked goods, and dairy products.

 How Are Staph Infections Diagnosed?